GodotSteam/GodotSteam/README.md

 **Version 3.15 Changes**
 - Fixed: issue with receiving messages, now allows more than one at a time; _thanks to Frostings_
+- Fixed: getQueryUGCChildren not working correctly; _thanks to EIREXE_

 **Version 3.14 Changes**
 - Added: inventory handle argument to various Inventory class functions, defaults to 0 to use internally store argument